Easter Sunday Worship Service

 Holy, holy, holy; Lord God of hosts: Heav’n and earth are full of thy glory.
 Amen.

-Spiritual Message: Three Women at The Tomb – Rev. Junchol Lee
+Spiritual Message: What does it mean to believe? – Rev. Junchol Lee

 Prayer of the People/Pastoral Prayer